Revealing the building blocks of tree balance: fundamental units of the Sackin and Colless Indices: Results

 \section{Results}

-It is the main goal of this section to show that the Sackin and Colless indices are merely compound imbalance indices as they are linear combinations of $N_a$ and $N_b$, which we will show to be (im)balance indices of their own.
+The main goal of this section is twofold: First, we want to show that the Sackin and Colless indices are merely compound imbalance indices as they are linear combinations of $N_a$ and $N_b$, which we will show to be (im)balance indices of their own.
 Along the way, we will also investigate $\Delta_{CS}$ and $\Delta_{SC}$, which will also turn out to be (im)balance indices as they are closely related to $N_b$.
+Second, we will show that the echelon tree plays an important role for three of these new (im)balance indices, and we will investigate its properties further in Section \ref{sec:echelon_results}.
 We start our investigation with $\Delta_{CS}$, $\Delta_{SC}$ and $N_b$.